StefanJelner/risland.js/README.md

 }
 ```

-The delegations config object consists of event names (plus throttling options) and sub objects, which consist of CSS selectors and a callback function.
+The delegations config object consists of (comma separated) event names (plus throttling options) and sub objects, which consist of (combined) CSS selectors and a callback function.
 Whenever an event occurs, which matches one of the configured event names, RIsland checks if the target (or a close ancestor) of that event matches one of the CSS selectors and if so, the callback becomes invoked.
-See [Event delegation](#event-delegation) and [Event throttling](#event-throttling).
+See [Event delegation](#event-delegation), [Event throttling](#event-throttling) and [Complex Event Delegation](#complex-event-delegation).

 Here is a list of the arguments of the callback function: